-- 4.2 Attributable Value means the estimated cost for each item in the works schedules of the relevant Contributions Plan, which may differ from the final actual cost of the item.
-It will be the value used in determining the amount of any offset of monetary contributions as a result of any Works-in-Kind proposal. - 4.3 Bank guarantee means an irrevocable and unconditional undertaking without any expiry or end date in favour of Council to pay an amount or amounts of money to Council on demand issued by an Australian bank, non-bank financial institution or insurance company subject to prudential supervision by the Australian Prudential Regulatory Authority and which has a credit rating of "A" or above (as assessed by Standard and Poors) or "A2" or above (as assessed by Moody's Investors Service) or "A" or above (as assessed by FitchRatings). - 4.4 Consent means a development consent issued for a development application. - 4.5 Contributions Plan means a document that has been publicly exhibited and adopted by the Council pursuant to section 7.18 of the EP&A Act. - 4.6 Council means Camden Council. - 4.7 Defects Liability Period means the period agreed to in relation to the Works where council may give the developer a rectification notice stating the works to be rectified at the developers cost. - 4.8 Development contribution means a contribution referred to in section 7.11 of the EP&A Act. - 4.9 Development Contributions Management Committee (DCMC) means an internal Council committee comprised of management and specialist staff representing strategic planning, development assessment, finance and capital works sections.
+- 4.2 Bank guarantee means an irrevocable and unconditional undertaking without any expiry or end date in favour of Council to pay an amount or amounts of money to Council on demand issued by an Australian bank, non-bank financial institution or insurance company subject to prudential supervision by the Australian Prudential Regulatory Authority and which has a credit rating of "A" or above (as assessed by Standard and Poors) or "A2" or above (as assessed by FitchRatings). - 4.3 Consent means a development consent issued for a development application. - 4.4 Contributions Plan means a document that has been publicly exhibited and adopted by the Council pursuant to section 7.18 of the EP&A Act. - 4.5 Council means Camden Council. - 4.6 Defects Liability Period means the period agreed to in relation to the Works where council may give the developer a rectification notice stating the works to be rectified at the developers cost. - 4.7 Development contribution means a contribution referred to in section 7.11 of the EP&A Act. - 4.8 Development Contributions Management Committee (DCMC) means an internal Council committee comprised of management and specialist staff representing strategic planning, , finance and capital works sections.
 The committee meets on a regular basis to manage the development contributions system.
 Committee meetings are closed to the public and decisions are made by consensus.
-Committee meeting minutes, decisions and recommendations in relation to Works-In-Kind Agreements are communicated directly to the applicant who makes a written application to enter a Works-In-Kind Agreement. - 4.10 EP&A Act means the Environmental Planning and Assessment Act 1979. - 4.11 EPA Regulation means the Environmental Planning and Assessment Regulation 2000. - 4.12 Hand-Over Date means a date no later that date specified in a Works-In-Kindagreement in which the developer will hand over the works to Council. - 4.13 LGA means the local government area. - 4.14 Land Contribution means the area of land to be dedicated to Council in full or part satisfaction of conditions of consent requiring development contributions to be made to Council. - 4.15 Material Public Benefit (MPB) means either works-in-kind or the provision of certain public amenities or services that are not scheduled within a Contributions Plan in lieu of the part or full payment of either a monetary contribution or the dedication of land that is required as a condition of development consent.

-- 4.16 Works-in-kind (WIK) means the undertaking of a work or provision of a facility by an applicant which is already nominated in the Schedule of Works of a Contributions Plan. - 4.17 Works-In-Kind Agreement means an agreement between Council and a developer concerning works-in-kind.
+Committee meeting minutes, decisions and recommendations in relation to Works-In-Kind Agreements are communicated directly to the applicant who makes a written application to enter a Works-In-Kind Agreement. - 4.9 EP&A Act means the Environmental Planning and Assessment Act 1979. - 4.10 EPA Regulation means the Environmental Planning and Assessment Regulation 2000. - 4.11 Hand-Over Date means a date no later than the date specified in a Works-In-Kind- agreement in which the developer will hand over the works to Council. - 4.12 LGA means the local government area. - 4.13 Land Contribution means the area of land to be dedicated to Council in full or part satisfaction of conditions of consent requiring development contributions to be made to Council. - 4.14 Material Public Benefit (MPB) means either works-in-kind or the provision of certain public amenities or services that are not scheduled within a Contributions Plan in lieu of the part or full payment of either a monetary contribution or the dedication of land that is required as a condition of development consent. - 4.15 Works-in-kind (WIK) means the undertaking of a work or provision of a facility by an applicant which is already nominated in the Schedule of Works of a Contributions Plan. - 4.16 Works-In-Kind Agreement means an agreement between Council and a developer concerning works-in-kind.